 4. Polish Up Your Fireplace

-You should inspect wood-burning fireplaces at least once a year, typically in early fall before you begin using them for the season.
-However, if you’ve already been heating things up for the past couple months, it’s a good idea to give the fireplace a thorough holiday cleaning before the festivities begin.
-Lay a tarp around the area (once you’re certain it’s fully cooled), remove any remaining logs, scoop out debris, and scrub soot from the interior walls.
-Under no circumstances should you use a vacuum to clean the area, in the off chance you suck up embers that could damage your machine or worse, start a fire.
+You should inspect wood-burning fireplaces at least once a year, typically in early fall, before you begin using them for the season.
+However, if you haven’t done this already, and especially if you’ve been using the fireplace, it’s a good idea to give the fireplace a thorough holiday cleaning before the festivities begin.
+Lay a tarp around the area (once you’re certain it’s completely cool), remove any remaining logs, scoop out the debris, and scrub soot from the interior walls.
+Under no circumstances should you use a vacuum to clean the area.
+This could cause you to suck up embers that could damage your machine or, worse, start a fire.

-5. Give the Inside of Your Fridge a Deep Clean
+5. Give the Inside the Fridge a Deep Clean

-Say what you want about the Christmas tree, the real crowning jewel of the holiday season is the fridge (more specifically, what’s in it).
+Say what you want about the Christmas tree; the real crowning jewel of the holiday season is the fridge (more specifically, what’s in it).
 With so many delicious indulgences to enjoy, it’s imperative you prime your fridge for the season.
-That means tossing old and expired foods and sauces and removing everything to give shelves and drawers a proper wipe down.
-Then, place it all back in the fridge in a neat and methodical fashion.
-Try, if you can, to create space for the inevitable parade of leftovers rolling through around 10pm.
+That means tossing old and expired foods and sauces and removing everything to give shelves and drawers a proper clean.
+Then, place it all back in the fridge in a neat and organized fashion.
+Try, if you can, to create space for the inevitable parade of leftovers rolling through around 10 pm.